kamirov/wordpress-wiki/README.md

 # Wordpress Wiki Extended (WWE)

 This is a theme and set of plugins I used to manage an internal wiki while working at the Space Avionics and Instrumentation Laboratory (SAIL) at Ryerson University in Canada.
+It is based in large part on the [WikiWP theme](http://wikiwp.com/), with a good deal of theme and plugin customization.

 It's good for anyone looking for a wiki for their team or company, but is especially useful for academic teams working with MATLAB.